-This easy Pear Cobbler is the bomb, with juicy, sweet pear chunks smothered in an amazing tender sweet biscuit dough!
-You’ll love this fantastic fall dessert!
+This easy cobbler is the best, with juicy, sweet pear chunks smothered in an amazing tender sweet biscuit dough!
+You'll love this fantastic fall dessert!

 For the filling: